radhian/Galaxy-S8-and-S9-sales-performance-according-to-social-media-data/README.md

 <b>Methods</b> :

-1. Assume that The trend is the independent variable, Here, Trend is expected to have a positive influence on the dependent variable.
+1. Assume that The trend is the independent variable.
+Here, Trend is expected to have a positive influence on the dependent variable.
 In this case, the dependent variable will be the number of sales of the samsung galaxy S8 (or S9).
-If the datasheet shows a good linear correation between sales and trend, we can predict the future sales of those mobile phones.
+If the datasheet shows a good linear correation between sales and trend, we are able to predict the future sales of those mobile phones.
 Therefore, the first hypothesis would be:<b>H1 : The number of sales increases proportionally when the number of searches on youtube and web search increase. </b>